 10 Units of Research

-10 units of BIO 199 or 199X or BIOHOPK 199H from yours Honors lab.
-If this poses a challenge, we will consider exceptions on a case-by-case basis for students who have completed comparable experience through federal work study, paid research experience, etc.
+10 units of BIO 199 or 199X or BIOHOPK 199H from your Honors lab.
+If this poses a financial challenge, we will consider exceptions on a case-by-case basis for students who have completed comparable experience through federal work study, paid research experience, etc. for up to 4 units.

 A PDF of your Honors Thesis, which should be read and approved by at least two Academic Council members (the Research Sponsor/PI and a designated Second Reader, at least one of whom must be from the Department of Biology).